citysciencelab/cut-mobilities-of-care-masterportal/README.md

 >⚠️ Please note that the demo application described above does not include a database.
 The data you entered will therefor not be stored.

-TODO: What to do with the shared folder?
-Does it need to be so high up in the folder structure?
-TODO: How to set up te database.
+TODO: How to set up the database.
 Lets include the CREATE statement?
 In case of a database connection the config.json needs to be adjusted:

 ```